FABLE-3DXRD/ImageD11/docs/sphx/installation.rst

 ================

 ImageD11 is a python module which depends on the prior installation python itself and several other packages.
+It is usually better to get these from a package manager or in a batteries-included python installation.
+Perhaps Anaconda or Python(x,y) etc.

-General packages that are required:
+General purpose packages that are required:

 - `Python itself <http://python.org/download/>`_ (2.5, 2.6 or 2.7)
 - `numpy <http://www.scipy.org/Download>`_ for numerical arrays